Jamie4224/VescUartControl/Readme.md

-## Improved RollingGeckos VescUartControl library (outdated)
+## Improved RollingGeckos VescUartControl library

 Added functions to RollingGeckos library for reading and setting the mcconfig via UART.
 Works with Vesc Version 3.41.

-### !!
-Not more neccesary for vesc firmware version after 3.41, since Vedder added dedicated commandc to change specific values of the mcconfig now just use RollingGeckos library with the commands COMM_GET_VALUES_SELECTIVE and COMM_GET_VALUES_SETUP_SELECTIVE !!
+### Updated By Jamie4224 for VESC FW 4.02
 For example to adjust the max speedlimit or powerlimit with the help of a small mcu (ESP8266 etc.)
 Can be used to change of motor profile via wifi.